sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

   1. Processing into a variety of formats
   1. A limited number of rational tags, with simple names
   1. Minimal use of external shell scripts
-  1. XSLT 1.0 compatible: ideally the only required tool is xsltproc
+  1. XSLT 1.0 compatible: ideally the only semi-unusual required tool is xsltproc

 === Output Formats: ===

-  1. HTML web pages, enhanced with !MathJax, Sage Cell server, knowls
+  1. HTML web pages, enhanced with !MathJax, Sage Cell server, knowls for web browsing
-  1. LaTeX input to create PDFs and print with {{{pdflatex}}}
+  1. LaTeX input as precursor of PDF output  via {{{pdflatex}}} for print
-  1. Doctesting of Sage code examples
+  1. Doctesting of Sage code examples for quality assurance
   1. E-Books, once technically feasible
-  1. Maybe a !DocBook representation for conversion to other outputs
+  1. Maybe a !DocBook representation for conversion to other outputs and future-proofing

 === Project Status: ===